 This study has several limitations.
 First, the accuracy of the participants’ lifetime mental health diagnosis cannot be ascertained because it is only based on the participants’ self-report.
 Specifically, the reported prevalence rates may be underestimated due to stigma surrounding mental health diagnosis.
-In addition to the underestimation of the rates of mental health diagnosis, there is also a statistical power issue that may explain the lack of significance difference in the rates of schizophrenia and other psychotic diagnosis between urban (1%) and non-urban (0.1%) areas, even though the difference is ten-fold.
-On the other hand, due to our sample size, most of the significant differences between urban and non-urban participants were based on small effect sizes.
+In addition to the underestimation of the rates of mental health diagnosis, a statistical power issue exists, which may explain the lack of significant difference in the rates of schizophrenia and other psychotic diagnosis between urban (1%) and non-urban (0.1%) areas, even though the difference is tenfold.
+As a result of our sample size, most of the significant differences between urban and non-urban participants were based on small effect sizes.
 Therefore, careful interpretation of urban and non-urban differences is warranted.

-Second, in this study urbanicity was conceptualized as the current place of residence.
-Besides place of residence, it is also common to define urbanicity in terms of place of birth (Marcelis, Takei, & Van Os, 1999), environment during upbringing and cumulative effect of time (Pedersen & Mortensen, 2001; Vega et al., 1998), population density (Van Os et al., 2001); or population size (Breslau, Marshall, Pincus, & Brown, 2014).
+Second, in this study, urbanicity was conceptualized as the current place of residence.
+Aside from place of residence, urbanicity is also commonly defined in terms of place of birth (Marcelis, Takei, & Van Os, 1999), environment during upbringing and the cumulative effect of time (Pedersen & Mortensen, 2001; Vega et al., 1998), population density (Van Os et al., 2001), or population size (Breslau, Marshall, Pincus, & Brown, 2014).
 Although the association between urbanicity and the prevalence of disorders is robust regardless of the definition of urbanicity (Vassos et al., 2012), future studies should take into account the specific definition of urbanicity.
-Also, because the survey was administrated online, there is online sampling bias that may limit the generalizability of the findings.
-Unlike most sample, the non-urban participants in our study were older, had a higher level of income and education, indicating that we have mostly recruited the privileged segment of the non-urban population.
+Also, because the survey was administered online, online sampling bias may limit the generalizability of the findings.
+Unlike most samples, the non-urban participants in our study were older and had a higher level of income and education, thereby indicating that we mostly recruited the privileged segment of the non-urban population.

-Third, measures of common risk factors included in this study were limited to the risk factors operating in individual-level, such as loneliness, bullying victim experience, childhood abuse experience, and negative-schema.
-Future studies should include measures of risk factors operating in area-level related to the socio-demographic and neighbourhood social characteristics of urban and non-urban environment.
-Also, future studies should also take into account sociodemographic factors when comparing urban and non-urban characteristics.
+Third, measures of common risk factors included in this study were limited to the risk factors operating on the individual level, such as loneliness, bullying victim experience, childhood abuse experience, and negative schema.
+Future studies should include measures of risk factors operating on the area level related to the sociodemographic and neighborhood social characteristics of urban and non-urban environments.
+Future studies should also take sociodemographic factors into account when comparing urban and non-urban characteristics.

 4.3 Conclusion

-We found similar findings to the studies conducted in developed countries.
-In our sample, we found that participants who reported to live in urban environment seems to have poorer mental health in comparison to participants who reported to live in non-urban environment.
-One explanation for this could be that urban-dwellers in our sample were living in a poorer socioeconomic condition, feeling lonely, experience bullying, and having higher levels of negative-schema.
-Findings from this study could be used as a basis to promote prevention and psychoeducation program as well as mental health screening for people living in an urban area, especially for those who live in high-risk neighborhoods.
+Our findings were similar to those of studies conducted in developed countries.
+In our sample, we found that participants who live in urban environments seem to have poorer mental health in comparison to participants who live in non-urban environments.
+One explanation for this finding could be that urban dwellers in our sample were living in poorer socioeconomic conditions, felt lonely, experienced bullying, and had higher levels of negative schema.
+The findings from this study could be used as a basis to promote prevention and psychoeducation programs, as well as mental health screening for people living in urban areas, especially for those who live in high-risk neighborhoods.

 Ethical statement

-This study received approval from the ethical commission of German Psychological Society and was carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki).
+This study received approval from the ethical commission of the German Psychological Society and was carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki).

 Conflict of interest